i18n-site/md/en/README.md

 If there is sample code in Markdown, the sample code will not be translated.

+## Translation API Pricing

+Each 10,000 characters costs US$0.2, and you will receive 500,000 free characters upon registration.

 ## Multilingual Site Builder

 ## Tutorial